MACH-IV (test): Items

-Items featured on the test include questions such as "most people who get ahead in the world lead clean, moral lives" and "P.T.
+Items featured on the test include statements that the respondent rates on a scale from "disagree" to "agree", such as "most people who get ahead in the world lead clean, moral lives" and "P.T.
 Barnum was wrong when he said that there's a sucker born every minute" (which is often misattributed to Barnum).

 High vs low scorers

 Those who score high are classified as High Machs, while those who score low are classified as Low Machs.
 High scorers were more likely to win experimental games by deceiving the other person, while low Machs tried playing by the rules of the experiment.
 Overall, High Machs are more likely to be manipulative, exploitative, and callous, while Low Machs are the opposite, viewing others in more of an empathetic viewpoint.
 Research has consistently shown that men score higher than women in Machiavellianism.

 Other MACH tests

 While the MACH-IV is the most utilized scale for Machiavellianism, there have been other tests which predate and postdate the Mach IV.
 The MACH V was created to address criticisms given to the MACH IV, but it is no longer used due to psychometric issues, such as poor validity.
 According to psychologists, the Mach V suffered from "scoring problems, low internal consistency, and the underlying factor structure is not as clear as that of the Mach IV".